 Sounds silly?
 Maybe it does.
 But it’s usually the silliest ideas that sparks an opportunity for change.
-In this case, that opportunity is called A Slice of Hope.
+In this case, it’s called A Slice of Hope.

 It all started in 2007 when one man came up with the idea to throw a pizza party at a homeless shelter in New York City.
 A silly idea, he was told by a few, today this idea has grown into a yearly nationwide event where pizza parties take place with live music at homeless shelters, service centers and temporary housings in over 25 states!

 It all began in 1 state back in 2007, grew to 4 states in 2008, then to 25 states in 2009.
-You can just imagine how much of a difference this silly act of kindness has made in many people’s lives.
+You can imagine how much of a difference this silly act of kindness has made in many people’s lives.

-In 2015, PMQ Pizza Magazine teamed up with A Slice of Hope to help bring awareness to this wonderful cause by assisting with fundraisers to sponsor and donate pizzas.
-This fun and exciting charity event gives shelter guests – even volunteers – something to look forward to each and every year.
-Helping others, well… it just feeds the soul!
+In 2015, PMQ Pizza Magazine teamed up with A Slice of Hope to help bring awareness to this cause by assisting with fundraisers to sponsor and donate pizzas.
+This fun and exciting charity event gives shelter guests – even volunteers – something to look forward to every year.
+Helping others just feeds the soul!

-So who is this man that started this crazy idea?
-It’s Obaid Kadwani, a Bollywood actor, business director for a nonprofit called eyeBlink, philanthropist, and friend who has inspired myself to Be the change.
+So who is this man behind this crazy idea?
+It’s Obaid Kadwani, a Bollywood actor, business director for a nonprofit called eyeBlink, philanthropist, and friend who inspired even myself to be the change.

 The purpose of this effort?
-To eat pizza of course, duh!
-But to also share smiles, hope and joy with the intention to eradicate hunger someday.
+To eat pizza of course.
+But to also share smiles, hope and joy with the intention of eradicating hunger someday.

-It all started with one silly idea, remember?
-This silly idea inspired me to become a volunteer and to throw a pizza party at a shelter in Orlando, Florida in 2009.
-With the help of many donors and volunteers, we hosted our very first pizza party at the Orlando Union Rescue Mission (check out video of our first party here).
+With the help of many donors and volunteers in 2009, we hosted our very first pizza party at the Orlando Union Rescue Mission in Orlando, Florida (check out video of our first party here).
 Little did we know meeting so many families and children would have such an impact on us.
-The gratitude the shelter guests shared just for receiving hot pizza, which they rarely get to enjoy, made us realize how much we ourselves take for granted.
+The gratitude shelter guests expressed just for receiving hot pizza, which they rarely get by the way, made us realize how much we ourselves take for granted.

-It gets better!
+It gets better every year.
 In 2011, The Real Sheba, singer and artist of the popular reggae song “Love this Lifetime” made her way to Orlando to sing live for our shelter guests at two locations (see videos and photos here).
 It was a phenomenal and memorable experience!

-In 2015, we learned about an organization that took my breath away.
+In 2015, we learned about an organization that took our breath away.
 A pastor by the name of Skip feeds the homeless “on the street” via his organization, Word on the Street Homeless Ministries.
-Pastor Skip and his volunteers prepares a number of dishes every Sunday and brings it to a tent which they set up outside in East Orlando “on the street” to feed the homeless.
-Now that’s a man who’s being the change he wishes to see.
+Pastor Skip and his volunteers prepares a number of dishes every Sunday and brings it to a tent which they set up outside on East Orlando Drive to feed the homeless.
+Talk about being the change!

-The most wonderful thing about A Slice of Hope is that it brings so many people together with a desire to achieve one common goal – to help one another.
-It gives us an opportunity to share our personal stories, connect with each other and to remind each other that there is always a way to help those in need.
+The most wonderful thing about A Slice of Hope is that it brings many people together with a desire to achieve one common goal – to help one another.
+It provides an opportunity for us to connect with one another, to remind each other that there is always a way to help those in need.